Danny Ongais: CART career

-In 1982, he ran on only one Indy car race, the Indianapolis 500 (which was still sanctioned by USAC).
-He piloted a new Interscope IP-1 chassis, qualifying 9th and leading several laps before crashing out on lap 62 when running 5th.
+In 1982, Ongais ran on only one Indy car race, the Indianapolis 500 (which was still sanctioned by USAC).
+He piloted a new Interscope IP-1 chassis, qualifying ninth and leading several laps before crashing out on lap 62 when running fifth.
 The rest of the year he raced only sports cars.

 Ongais next drove in CART during the 1983 CART/PPG World Series season, first appearing at the 1983 Indianapolis 500.
-He initially drove the #65 Interscope Racing March 83C-Chevrolet V6, however, that car was replaced with the #25 March 83C-Cosworth DFX.
+He initially drove the No. 65 Interscope Racing March 83C-Chevrolet V6, however, that car was replaced with the No. 25 March 83C-Cosworth DFX.
 Ongais started in 21st place and retired with mechanical problems.
-For the next seven races, Ongais replaced an injured Johnny Rutherford at Patrick Racing, who had been driving the #40 Sea Ray Boats Wildcat Mk 9-Cosworth DFX.
+For the next seven races, Ongais replaced an injured Johnny Rutherford at Patrick Racing, who had been driving the No. 40 Sea Ray Boats Wildcat Mk 9-Cosworth DFX.
 Later in the season, Interscope Racing set up a partnership between themselves and Patrick Racing giving Patrick March 83C-Cosworth DFXs.
 Ongais scored a best finish of 5th place at the Escort Warning Radars 200 at Mid-Ohio Sports Car Course.
-He finished the season in 20th place in points.
+He finished the season in twentieth place in points.

-For the 1984 season Ongais took over as owner of Interscope Racing fielding the #25 Interscope Racing March 84C-Cosworth DFX.
+For the 1984 season, Ongais took over as owner of Interscope Racing fielding the No. 25 Interscope Racing March 84C-Cosworth DFX.
 Ongais finished in 3rd place at the Detroit News Grand Prix at Michigan International Speedway.
-He also finished in 10th place in points.
+He also finished in tenth place in points.

-For the 1985 season Ongais scored a best finish of 6th at the Beatrice Indy Challenge at Tamiami Park and finished in 24th place in points.
+For the 1985 season, Ongais scored a best finish of 6th at the Beatrice Indy Challenge at Tamiami Park and finished in 24th place in points.

 Ongais also survived a spectacular barrel roll at the Michigan 500 at Michigan International Speedway when he ran into the slower car of Phil Krueger on the backstretch.

-For the 1986 season Ongais only ran the 1986 Indianapolis 500 for Interscope Racing.
-Fielding the #25 GM Goodwrench/Panavision March 86C-Buick V6, Ongais dropped out with a mechanical failure.
+For the 1986 season, Ongais only ran the 1986 Indianapolis 500 for Interscope Racing.
+Fielding the No. 25 GM Goodwrench/Panavision March 86C-Buick V6, Ongais dropped out with a mechanical failure.

-For the 1987 season Interscope Racing teamed up with Team Penske getting Ongais in the #25 Panavision Penske PC-16-Ilmor-Chevrolet Indy V8 for the Indianapolis 500, however Ongais crashed in practice and suffered a concussion.
-The car went to Al Unser Sr who went on to win a record-tying 4th Indianapolis 500.
+For the 1987 season, Interscope Racing teamed up with Team Penske getting Ongais in the No. 25 Panavision Penske PC-16-Ilmor-Chevrolet Indy V8 for the Indianapolis 500, however Ongais crashed in practice and suffered a concussion.
+The car went to Al Unser Sr who went on to win a record-tying fourth Indianapolis 500.
 Ongais later attempted to race at the Marlboro 500 at Michigan International Speedway, the Nissan Indy Challenge at Tamiami Park, and the Bosch Spark Plug Grand Prix at Nazareth Speedway.
 He would retire at Michigan and Miami and fail to qualify at Nazareth.